 The minute your tree is cut, the clock begins ticking.
 Local retail outlets ship trees in from farms and these trees are not able to be shipped with a water supply and rarely receive water at retail locations.
 For the freshest cut trees, visit a local farm and do the shipping yourself.

 A Christmas tree farm is a fantastic place to visit this time of year and I have fond memories of childhood connections to local farms.
 Since the trees are grown on-site, the time between being cut and being decorated in your living room is greatly reduced.
 You can also get some expert advice on transporting and caring for your tree from the folks who know them best, the farmers that grow them.
 Be sure to call ahead or check websites for hours of operation and additional safety precautions or distancing requirements this year.

-To maximize water uptake, it often pays to make a fresh cut an inch or two above the original cut, especially if you notice any excess of sap accumulation near the cut.
+To maximize water uptake, it often pays to make a fresh cut 1 or 2 inches above the original cut, especially if you notice any excess of sap accumulation near the cut.
 Place the freshly cut stem in a tree stand that provides water.
-A four-inch diameter tree can use up to one gallon per day, so be sure to leave an easy-access point for adding water.
+A 4-inch diameter tree can use up to 1 gallon of water per day, so be sure to leave an easy-access point for adding water.
 Check and water the tree daily to be sure the cut ends stays submerged at all times, which will prevent sap accumulation at the cut.

 By following these care instructions, your tree will provide a season of enjoyment, bringing some much-needed greenery indoors for the holidays.